-- A developer might have picked up a lower priority task, unaware that something higher priority has come up.
+- Developers might have picked up a lower priority task, unaware that something higher priority has come up.

-- A developer might have misunderstood the requirements of their task and be building something that doesn't meet your needs.
+- A developer might have misunderstood the requirement of their task, and be building something that doesn't meet your needs.

 - A developer might have deployed something to the test environment, and be waiting for feedback.
-It's best to be able to test and provide that feedback to your developer while that task is still fresh in their minds, rather than when they are halfway through the next task.
+It's best to be able to test and provide that feedback while they've still got that task fresh in their minds, rather than when they're halfway through the next task.

-On the other hand, it's also possible to over-communicate to the point where half the day is being spent in meetings.
-Some clients have a tendency to hold multiple-hour project management meetings, with developers mainly unproductive the whole time.
+On the other hand, it's possible to over-communicate, to the point where half the day is being spent in meetings.
+Some clients, particularly bigger clients, have a tendency to have multiple-hour project management meetings, with developers mainly sitting there bored and unproductive the whole time.
 Every minute spent in a meeting is a minute not working on new features.

 Automated testing is writing code tests that execute the application and verify that it is working as expected.
-It's an important part of the software development process that many smaller companies and contractors skip over; often due to time and budget constraints.
-Their rationale is usually "we'll just get the feature out the door, and then circle back and add tests afterwards".
+It is an important part of the software development process that many smaller companies and contractors skip over; often due to time and budget constraints.
+The rationale is usually "we'll just get the feature out the door, and then circle back and add tests afterwards".
 And then it doesn't get done.
-And then the same pattern for the next feature, and the next, until you have an app built with no automated testing.
+And then the same for the next feature, and the next, until you have a whole app built with no automated testing.
 There are many problems caused by this, but the big two are:

-- When a developer makes a change, to add a new feature or fix a bug, there is risk that the change could break something else.
-But how will the developer know if there are no tests in place?
+- This means that when a developer makes a change, to add a new feature or fix a bug, there is risk that the change could break something else.
+But how will the developer know?

 - In order to verify that nothing is broken, every time a change is made, you have to either just accept the risk, or manually test everything.
 That's time consuming, and frankly impractical.

-To facilitate testing, we recommend using "Continuous Integration" tool, which is just a fancy way of describing a dedicated environment that continually runs the application's tests, verifying that they are all passing.
+To facilitate testing, it is recommended to use a "Continuous Integration" tool, which is just a fancy way of describing a dedicated environment that continually runs the application's tests, verifying that they are all passing.
 The alternative is to run them manually, which people will inevitably forget to do, often after the work has been merged and deployed.
 CI tools ensure that the tests are run, notify the team about any issues, and prevent you from merging or deploying work that breaks the tests.
-At reinteractive, we use Travis, but there are many other tools out there.
+At reinteractive, we use Travis, but there are many others out there.

 Once your team has got a cyclical, efficient process in place for frequently deploying their work, then they will be able to deliver each feature to the staging environment for testing as soon as it is done, meaning you can test and provide feedback.
 The faster your team can get into this rhythm, the faster the feedback loop, and the more likely you are to get the product you want.

 - Without tests, there was no confidence that the app was actually working.
 Every deployment was a risk.
-While there, I witnessed a deployment to production being rolled-back because someone had left in a breakpoint.
-A "breakpoint" is a development tool that halts execution of the app.
+While there, I witnessed a deployment to production being rolled-back because someone left a breakpoint in (a "breakpoint" is a development tool that halts execution of the app).
 You can imagine what that did when deployed to the live servers.

 reinteractive is Australia’s largest dedicated Ruby on Rails development company.
 We don’t cut corners and we know what we are doing.